Minisymposia

 Special Numerical Linear Algebra: Numerical advances at the interface of linear algebra and special functions

-Organisers: Timon S. Gutleb (University of Leeds), Marcus Webb (University of Manchester)
+Organisers: Timon S. Gutleb (University of Leeds) and Marcus Webb (University of Manchester)

 Speakers: Timon S. Gutleb (University of Leeds), Marcus Webb (University of Manchester), Sheehan Olver (Imperial College London) Richard Mikael Slevinsky (University of Manitoba), Geoff Vasil (University of Edinburgh), Jiajie Yao (University of Leicester), Daniel VandenHeuvel (Imperial College London), Cade Ballew (University of Washington), Astrid Herremans (KU Leuven)